 Ingredients You Need

-To make this puree, you just need a pumpkin.
-Specifically, you need a pie or sugar pumpkin—not the kind you buy to carve into a jack-o-lantern for the best flavor.
-I made this recipe with a Winter Density Squash, which is an heirloom variety that one of our local farmers grows.
+• Pie pumpkin: You need a pie or sugar pumpkin—not the kind you buy to carve into a jack-o’-lantern—for the best flavor.
+I made this recipe with a Winter Density Squash, an heirloom variety grown by one of our local farmers.

 Step-by-Step Instructions